Inspired by Greek gigantes plaki, these easy braised beans are cooked in the oven with tomato sauce and oregano.

 topped with a fried egg

-This recipe makes upwards of eight servings so if you don’t plan on eating them within a few days, freeze half of the dish.Print
+This recipe makes upwards of eight servings so if you don’t plan on eating them within a few days, freeze half for a rainy day!Print

 Inspired by Greek “gigantes plaki”, these creamy braised beans are cooked in the oven with tomato sauce and oregano.
 Serve with zucchini noodles, whole wheat pasta, or polenta.